 - PHY 2213-2223 Physical Science Survey I, II.
 Courses in basic principles, methods, and theory of the physical sciences which include a general survey of chemistry, physics and earth sciences.
 These courses are designed to meet general education requirements of certain non-science majors and will not give credit toward a major or minor in physical science.
-Three lecture periods per week or two hours lecture and one two hour laboratory period each week.
+Three lecture periods per week.
 Three semester hours each. - PHY 2414 General Physics.
 This course presents the fundamental principles, definitions and terms of mechanics, heat and sound.
 Prerequisite: college algebra and trigonometry or special consent of instructor.
 Three lecture and two laboratory periods per week.
 Four semester hours. - PHY 2424 General Physics II.
 A continuation of PHY 2414, dealing with the fundamental principles of light, electricity and magnetism.
 Three lecture and two laboratory periods per week.
 Four semester hours.